Apostle John’s Three Letters . . . 1 John 2:1–6

 Throughout the New Testament, we see numerous examples of God’s people walking in his power, bringing wholeness to the afflicted.
 Because we human beings are weak, God offers us the same power of the Spirit that he'd given Jesus, while he was on earth as a man.
 He provides this divine power to every believer today.
 It's up to those of us who "know him" and have a personal "fellowship" with him to "keep his commands," "obey his words," and "live as Jesus did."

-In these three verses, John advises his readers that God wanted believers to know him enough to trust him fully and rest on his promises.
-When Christ Jesus said, "Remain in me" or "Abide in me" (John 15:4), he meant that those of his disciples who continued to follow him were to stop striving and struggling on their own but, instead to trust him to subdue their flesh or sinful nature.
+Clearly, in these four verses, John the apostle advises his readers that God wanted believers to know the Lord well enough to trust him fully and rest on his promises.
+When Christ Jesus said, "Remain in me" or "Abide in me" (John 15:4), he meant that those of his disciples who successfully continued to follow him were to stop striving and struggling on their own.
+Instead, they were to trust him to enable them to subdue their flesh or sinful nature.

 To "know him" and trust him fully is naturally (and biblically) liberating!
 We know from Apostle John's own gospel (John 15:1–17) that a branch doesn't bear grapes as a result of its determined efforts to be shined upon by the sun; rather, it "remains or abides in the vine" until fruit appears; the vine does all the work.
 In light of John's vine metaphor, we believers are to "remain in the Savior" so that spiritual fruit will grow abundantly in our lives.